theoryXie/theoryXie.github.io/_pages/about.md

 # 🔥 News
+- *2025.04*: &nbsp;💡 We release [ScalerEval](https://arxiv.org/abs/2504.08308), an automated and consistent testbed for autoscaling
 - *2025.04*: &nbsp;🎉 One paper is accepted by FSE 2025.
 - *2024.03*: &nbsp;🎉 One paper is accepted by TSC 2024.